iamkahvi/iamkahvi.github.io/_posts/2018-09-12-Volunteer Robot.md

     m.add(1, 'days');
 }
 ```
-Instead of the logic, the most challenging part of implementing this feature was installing the Moment package on the active server.
+The most challenging part of implementing this feature was installing the Moment package on the active server.
 Without this package, I wasn't able to manipulate date strings easily.
 Since the server ran Ubuntu, the package wouldn't install.
 After some Googling, one line of code in the header.blade.php solved all my problems.

 ```html